 - Identify tracing solutions

-Forced Labor Speaking Engagements
+Forced Labor Speaking Engagements and Publications

 - “The Legal Consequences of Supply Chain Decisions: Slavery, Trafficking, and the Changing Legal and Regulatory Obligations Affecting Corporations Operating Internationally,” The Committee on Corporate Counsel of the New York State Bar Association’s International Section, April 12, 2021